A MOSFET sits in one of three regions depending on its terminal voltages. Each region has its own note; this one ties them together.

 Two questions, in order:

 - Is ?
-If yes, the channel is pinched off at the drain (Channel pinch-off) and the device is in saturation — use the MOSFET square-law .
-If no, the channel is still continuous and the device is in triode — use .
+If yes, the channel is pinched off at the drain (Channel pinch-off) and you’re in saturation.
+Use the MOSFET square-law .
+If no, the channel is still continuous and you’re in triode, so use .

-This is also the practical DC-analysis recipe: in MOSFET DC analysis you assume saturation, solve, then check whether actually holds; if it does not, redo the analysis in triode.
+Same idea drives the DC-analysis recipe: in MOSFET DC analysis you assume saturation, solve, then check whether actually holds; if it doesn’t, redo in triode.

 vs for one : triode below , saturation above.